AnnMarieW/dash-bootstrap-templates/README.md

 ## dbc.css  stylesheet

-The `dash-core-components`, the Dash `DataTable` and Plotly figures are not automatically styled with a Bootstrap theme.
+The  `dash-ag-grid`, `dash-core-components`, the Dash `DataTable` and Plotly figures are not automatically styled with a Bootstrap theme.
 An easy way to make your Dash components look better with a Bootstrap theme is to use the stylesheet from the [dash-bootstrap-templates](https://github.com/AnnMarieW/dash-bootstrap-templates) library.
 This stylesheet defines the "dbc" class.

-Adding `className="dbc"` minimally styles Dash components with your selected Bootstrap theme:
+Adding `className="dbc dbc-ag-grid"` minimally styles Dash components with your selected Bootstrap theme:
 - Makes the text readable in both light and dark themes.
 - Uses theme's font-family.
 - Changes the accent color to the theme's primary color